 TS 33.501 [2] does only cover the inter-PLMN case, where vNRF authenticates the NF Service Consumer and hNRF provides the access token after the hNRF authorized the NF Service Consumer.
 How the trust between vNRF and hNRF is assured needs further clarification.
 For the intra-PLMN case, in particular slice specific authorization, such clause is missing.

-Therefore, this key issue takes into account the different deployment models in intra-PLMN authorization requests.
+Therefore, this key issue considers the different deployment models in intra-PLMN authorization requests.

 5.8.1.2 Hierarchical NRFs / Deployment model with local NRFs